GEL — Genesis Energy, L.P.

 1. Key Financial Results and Metrics

-- Debt Management: Ended the year with effectively zero outstanding under an $800 million credit facility, indicating strong liquidity.
+- Debt Management: Ended the year with effectively zero outstanding under the $800 million revolving credit facility, indicating strong liquidity.

 2. Strategic Updates and Business Highlights

-- Offshore Pipeline Transportation: Strong growth driven by steady base volumes, particularly from the Shenandoah and Salamanca projects.
-Segment margin increased by approximately 57% year-over-year.
+- Offshore Pipeline Transportation: Significant growth driven by steady base volumes, particularly from the Shenandoah and Salamanca projects.
+Segment margin increased by approximately 57% from Q1 to Q4 2025.

 3. Forward Guidance and Outlook